 “Today China is increasingly authoritarian at home, and more aggressive in its hostility to freedom everywhere else,” the US secretary of State Mike Pompeo declared on July 23, the day before the closure of the Chinese consulate in Houston and the US mission in Chengdu.
 China’s foreign ministry described as “futile” Pompeo’s efforts to “launch a new crusade.“

-In the big picture this escalating crisis is forcing other countries to take sides, and increasingly they are opting for Washington rather than Beijing -despite President Donald Trump’s retreat from global leadership in line with his disruptive “America First” unilateralism.
-Nor does it help that Trump has repeatedly referred to coronavirus as “kung-flu” -or that he calls his Democratic rival as “Beijing Biden.”
-Challenging China
+In the big picture this escalating crisis is forcing other countries to take sides, and increasingly they are opting for Washington rather than Beijing - despite President Donald Trump’s retreat from global leadership in line with his disruptive “America First” unilateralism.
+Nor does it help that Trump has repeatedly referred to coronavirus as “kung-flu” - or that he calls his Democratic rival as “Beijing Biden.”

 It has long been assumed that the 21st century would witness China’s inexorable rise due to its combination of the largest population on the planet, its emergence as a centre of global manufacturing and the ambitious “Belt and Road Initiative.”
 In the last few months, however, the rest of the world is getting nervous – and with good reason.

 Abuse of the Uighurs and other Muslim Turkic minorities in Xinjiang has been extensively documented but has always been strenuously denied by Beijing, which claims that its policies are intended to counter terrorism.
-But evidence of mass detention and surveillance as well asrestrictions on religious and cultural beliefs, is growing.
-Challenging China
+But evidence of mass detention and surveillance as well as restrictions on religious and cultural beliefs, is growing.

 There have even been reports of the forced sterilisation of Uighur women and efforts to curb the growth of the Uighur population, which human rights organizations say provide the clearest proof yet of “cultural genocide.”